tansudasli/kernel/embedded-programming/README.md

-# embedded-c
+# embedded-programming

-embedded C on STM32 Discovery board
+embedded programming in C on STM32 Discovery board

 ## How to Start